- 1: Discourage Memorization: Start with Multiplication as Repeated Addition.

 This property can show your students that multiplication is easier than it looks.

-Step 6: Show the Relationship Between Tables
+Step 7:.
+Show the Relationship between Tables and Discuss Patterns

 Another simple step to teaching multiplication is showing your class the relationships between tables.

+This reduces the need to memorize the table of 9 separately.
+Help kids understand how to look for multiplication facts in tables.
 This small relief can help to motivate students when they struggle with multiplication.

-Step 8: Break Down the Number
+Step 8: Break Down the Number to Simplify the Problem

 If your students struggle with big number multiplication, you can show them how to break down the number.